mzlogin/config-files/README.md

 * Put cscope.exe (*optional*)
 If you want to view code, you may need cscope support, put it into YourVimInstallPath/vim74/ directory.(It may depend on regex2.dll and curses2.dll)

-* Config CLisp (*optional*)
-If you use vim to write clisp, just install clisp and make sure you can start clisp from commandline immediately.

 * Get my _vimrc:

 ```